Simplon - The Passenger Ship Website - www.simplonpc.co.uk

 (Salter Brothers: 1905-c.1996)

 Streatley was built by Salter Brothers for their own use in 1905.
 She is 85 fete long She was converted to diesel in 1959.
 Streatley spent some time laid up until sale around 1996.
 She was based in Marlow and marketed as 'Steamship Streatley'.
-In 2006, Streatley currently operates for Great River Journeys of Wallingford, who acquired her in 2005.
+Streatley then operated for Great River Journeys (of Wallingford), who acquired her in 2005.
+Great River Journeys subsequently ceased trading and ownership of Streatley changed.
+She has since been laid up.

 Salmon postcard 1-35-07-05/3181c of Streatley at Caversham Lock.